danielyxie/bitburner/markdown/bitburner.ns.gethostname.md

 string

-Hostname of the server that the script is on.
+Hostname of the server that the script runs on.

 ## Remarks